Inside The AOC Meme Machine

 Yet others show her eyes on the faces of historical socialist and communist figures or next to scary creatures — another way to take away her humanity.

-All this started in 2008, when Barack Obama courted young voters on social media.
+All of this started in 2008, when Barack Obama courted young voters on social media.
 These platforms continued to become a powerful tool for Donald Trump.
-It has now reached a new apex: virality, meme culture, and fandom are interwoven with how we view and understand politicians.
+It has now reached a new apex: Virality, meme culture, and fandom are interwoven with how we view and understand politicians.
 As politics has crept more and more into our timelines and Instagram feeds, it’s also arguably become more personal than ever.
-Not everyone is obsessed with #AOC, but media cycles and viral social posts sure make it seem like we should be.
+Not everyone is obsessed with #AOC, but media cycles and viral social posts sure make it seem as if we should be.

 Do we side with the popular girl?
 Do we demonize her and show the world just how “stupid” she is by bullying her?
 Or do we sit in the corner of the cafeteria and watch it all silently, unclear as to where we belong?